hackforla/website/.github/ISSUE_TEMPLATE/communities-of-practice-information-updates.md

----
-name: Communities of Practice information updates
+name: Demo Communities of Practice information updates
-about: Template for CoP leads to review and update the Name, Description.
+description: Template for CoP leads to review and update the Name, Description.
 Leadership Type, Leadership members, Slack in order keep the community of practice page on the website up to date.
 title: 'Communities of Practice information updates: [INSERT NAME OF Community of Practice]'
-labels: 'role: product'
+labels: ['role: product']
-assignees: ''

----

 body:
   - type: markdown
     attributes:
       value: "### Overview"
   - type: markdown